-It, like the unit.
-It operates on principle of blocking the signals to the brain that tell us we are experiencing pain and stimulating the release of endorphins, the pain-relieving chemicals that naturally occur in our bodies.
+It, is like a unit.
+It operates on the principle of blocking the signals to the brain that tell us we are experiencing pain and stimulating the release of endorphins, the pain-relieving chemicals that naturally occur in our bodies.

 When you are finished, you remove the unit and stick the pad back to the adhesive.
 Each pad lasts approximately 12 to 30 uses.

 You get more intensity levels with the Icy Hot version—you can adjust it all the way up to 63.
 However, doing so uses a lot of battery power, requiring you to change the battery frequently.

 It has no remote control, so you must use the buttons on the unit itself in order to change the setting.
 It's not quite as discreet as the Aleve model.

 The device remains exposed on the adhesive pad for adjustments, which makes it a bit less durable and not as easy to camouflage under clothing.
 It's bulky and unsightly.